jamartinec/Phoneme_Articulation/README.md

 # Phoneme Articulation

-This repository provides a flexible and reproducible pipeline for **modeling phoneme-level intelligibility growth curves** using data from multiple sources, including **acoustic models** and **clinical assessments**.
+This repository provides a flexible and reproducible pipeline for **modeling phoneme-level intelligibility growth curves** using data from two sources: **acoustic models** and **clinical assessments**.

-The primary goal of this project is to support **systematic Bayesian modeling of speech development**, with a strong emphasis on uncertainty quantification, interpretability, and visualization of posterior behavior.
+The primary goal of this project is to support **systematic Bayesian modeling of speech development**, with  emphasis on uncertainty quantification, and visualization of posterior behavior.

 ---